EU agrees economic sanctions on Russia

 Dutch Foreign Minister Frans Timmermans, whose call for justice swayed EU peers last week, said the capital market restrictions "will have a far-reaching and immediate effect".

 The sanctions will initially last a year but will be reviewed after three months on Oct.
-31 to determine their impact on Moscow's behaviour, diplomats said.
+31 to determine their impact on Moscow's behavior, diplomats said.

 "We have to keep a consistent review of the political aspect and provide legal certainty," one senior EU diplomat said.